Mu2e/Offline/DQMHelpers/README.md

 mu2e -c Offline/DQMHelpers/fcl/CRVDQM.fcl -s <digi.art>
 ```

-A missing `CrvStatus` product is tolerated (empty collection).
-A missing
+A missing `CrvStatus` product is tolerated (empty collection, one warning per
-`CrvDigi` product skips the event.
+job).
+A missing `CrvDigi` product skips the event (one warning per job).

 `fillSectorOccupancy: false` by default so the stock FCL needs no CRV
 geometry.
 Set it true to book